 How to Use This Medicine:

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 This medicine is usually taken in the evening.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.